CelesteGiraffe/Hardstuck-frontend/README.md

 - Import a shared string to rehydrate the preset along with every referenced skill (notes, tags, and BakkesMod favorite links are recreated per user).

 ### Plugin API contract
-The BakkesMod plugin calls the local API to report ranked matches.
+The BakkesMod plugin calls the local API to report ranked matches (source: https://github.com/CelesteGiraffe/Hardstuck — BakkesMod page with details: https://bakkesmod.org/plugins/Hardstuck).
 The endpoint expects a single POST request per match to `/api/mmr-log`.

 - **URL:** `http://localhost:4000/api/mmr-log` (adjust the port via `PORT` if you host the API elsewhere).
 - **Headers:** `Content-Type: application/json`